United States home front during World War II: Draft

 A female factory worker in 1942, Fort Worth, Texas.
 Women entered the workforce because men were drafted into the armed forces.

 In 1940, Congress passed the first peace-time draft legislation.
 It was renewed (by one vote) in summer 1941.
 It involved questions as to who should control the draft, the size of the army, and the need for deferments.
 The system worked through local draft boards comprising community leaders who were given quotas and then decided how to fill them.
 There was very little draft resistance.

 The nation went from a surplus manpower pool with high unemployment and relief in 1940 to a severe manpower shortage by 1943.
-The industry realized that the Army urgently desired production of essential war materials and foodstuffs more than soldiers.
+Industry leaders realized that the Army urgently desired production of essential war materials and foodstuffs more than soldiers.
 (Large numbers of soldiers were not used until the invasion of Europe in summer 1944.)
 In 1940–43 the Army often transferred soldiers to civilian status in the Enlisted Reserve Corps to increase production.
-Those transferred would return to work in essential industry, although they could be recalled to active duty if the Army needed them.
+Those transferred returned to work in essential industry, although they could be recalled to active duty if the Army needed them.
 Others were discharged if their civilian work was deemed essential.
 There were instances of mass releases of men to increase production in various industries.
 Working men who had been classified 4F or otherwise ineligible for the draft took second jobs.

-In the figure below an overview of the development of the United States labor force, the armed forces and unemployment during the war years.
+In the table below is an overview of the development of the United States labor force, the armed forces and unemployment during the war years.